-But his big breakout moment wasn’t accidental or by chance.
-In fact, there were a multitude of varying factors which contributed to Mo’s recent rise—least of all his ability to impersonate British stereotypes in a way that turned a mirror on society, post-Brexit.
+Gilligan’s breakout moment wasn’t accidental or by chance though.
+In fact, there were a multitude of varying factors which contributed to his recent rise—least of all his ability to impersonate British stereotypes in a way that turned a mirror on society, post-Brexit.
 The now-classic phrase, “Julie, get a coupla cans in, luv” is representative of every football fan from Plymouth to Merseyside, and it’s somewhat scary that he’s been able to capture the essence of an Essex couple in short segments.
-It was only a matter of time before Mo became the hottest ticket in the country, with a history of impersonations in comedy going back a whole decade at The Sunday Show.
+It was only a matter of time before Gilligan became the hottest ticket in the UK, with a history of impersonations going back a whole decade at The Sunday Show.

-Given the rising universality of London-originated slang throughout popular culture, the cultural nuances in his comedy haven’t been completely lost on audiences.
-On the contrary: outside of London, Mo believes that he often receives a much more raucous reception.
+Given the rising universality of London-derived slang throughout popular culture, the cultural nuances in Mo’s comedy have not been completely lost on audiences.
+On the contrary—outside of London, he believes that he often receives a much more raucous reception.
 Much of that is down to the fact that while Gilligan is indeed a unique and gifted comic, his comedy is far more ubiquitous than that of Shadrack & The Mandem and DontJealousMe, his online predecessors.

 Now, with his own Channel 4 show on the way this summer, Mo understands the patience that comes with having your moment.
 Complex gets the lowdown.

 What has the transition into TV been like for you?